-This very short video gives a good overview of Mahler's music and life.
+This short video gives a good overview of Mahler's music and life.

 The following MTR resource is for elementary students to research and record information about Mahler and his music:

 Percy Aldridge Grainger was an Australian-born U.S. pianist and composer.
-He played a considerable role in the revival of interest in British folk music in the early years of the 20th century.
+He played a considerable role in the revival of interest in British folk music in the early 20th century.
 In all, Grainger wrote more than 1,200 musical compositions and arrangements.

-Elementary students will learn more about Grainger and his music in a fun and engaging way these Research and Listening Foldables:
+Elementary students will learn more about Grainger and his music in a fun and engaging way with this Word Search with a Research Activity.

 Have you ever heard of Orff's approach?
-In simple words, this method encourages children to experience music at their level of understanding.
+Simply put, this method encourages children to experience music at their level of understanding.
 Carl Orff is the man behind this methodology.

 Download the 'JULY Teaching Ideas and Resources' as a PDF to keep in your files for quick access.